pinco227/dev.pi/TEST.md

     > - Image upload issue: Heroku server doesn't allow for filesystem writes and even if it seems that uploads are working, it is only temporary.
     > - :heavy_check_mark: **FIXED**: The whole internal upload proccess implementation was replaced with AWS S3 server upload and delete implementation and all photos urls were updated throughout the site to work with aws urls.
 Database functionality was also updated to add/delete and read photos to/from an array type document.
+- ### Issues found while using app's CRUD functionality with real data:
+    > - Photo deletion on product/blog edit page is not fully functioning.
+The image is being deleted from AWS S3 server but it is not removed from the database.
+    > - :heavy_check_mark: **FIXED**: Fixed by passing the document id through the API request url to specify from which document the photo should pe pulled from ```photos``` db array using mongoDB ```$pull``` operator.
 - ### Issues found while testing:
     > - Issue found.
     > - :heavy_check_mark: **FIXED**: Issue fix.